ccagas/ccagas/README.md

 - 👋 Hi!
-- 👀 Working on transitioning to a career in Software Development
+- 👀 Seeking internship as Software Developer
-- 🌱 Currently pursuing the Software Development Certificate using Java
+- 🌱 Upcoming grad of Software Development at Red River College
-- 💞️ This page includes assignments and projects I did in the program and other learning sources
+- 💞️ This page includes school assignments and personal projects.